How parents can help with the college search process

 In addition to having a strong campus safety presence, it is important that college health services are easily accessible to students.
 This includes readily available information, such as who to call and what procedures to follow—information especially critical during the COVID-19 pandemic.

 Asking the college if they offer regular testing and vaccination resources is common for parents—and offerings Daemen works diligently to provide to its campus community.
-In addition, the college provides a transparent pandemic-related dashboard to inform all of current conditions on campus.
+In addition, the university provides a transparent pandemic-related dashboard to inform all of current conditions on campus.

 More than 85 percent of Daemen’s campus population is vaccinated—far above the national average—and its testing positivity rate has remained under one-half of one percent.